SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/serve-your-web-part-in-a-sharepoint-page.md

 Go to your site's App Catalog.

-Upload or drag and drop the **helloworld-webpart.spapp** to the App Catalog.
+Upload or drag and drop the **helloworld-webpart.sppkg** to the App Catalog.

 ![Upload solution to app catalog](../../../../images/upload-solution-app-catalog.png)